satansdeer/satansdeer.github.com/content/legacy-posts/mont-slides-and-video-timeline/index.md

 If the demo is one flattened video, every change is expensive.
 If the demo is made from editable slides and timeline layers, small changes stay small.

-That is the reason to combine slide editing and video editing in one place.
+Combining slide editing and video editing in one place keeps small changes small.

 ## Exercise